Gokulnaath03/vlsi-exp1/README.md

 ## RESULT:
-Thus, the logic gates and 4 Bit of Adder and Subtractor are Implemented and simulated successfully.
+The simulate and synthesis Logic gates,Adders and Subtractor using VIVADO is successfully verified.